uber-web/jazelle/README.md

 ### `ci`

-Downloads external dependencies and links local dependencies.
+Downloads external dependencies and links local dependencies for all projects.
 Does not create or modify source files.
 Useful for CI checks.

 `let ci: ({root: string, cwd: string}) => Promise<void>`

+- `root` - Monorepo root folder (absolute path)
+- `cwd` - Project folder (absolute path)

+### `focus`

+Downloads external dependencies and links local dependencies for individual projects.
+Does not create or modify source files.
+Typically faster than `install`, but does not install packages that are not part of the requested build graph.

+`let focus: ({packages: Array<string>, root: string, cwd: string}) => Promise<void>`

+- `packages` - List of package names to focus.
+Note that these should not be project paths.
 - `root` - Monorepo root folder (absolute path)
 - `cwd` - Project folder (absolute path)